What does reactive protein in the blood indicate?

 • sudden coronary death.

-Everyone knows the fact that among the causes of frequent mortality in the adult population, it is cardiovascular pathologies and their consequences that occupy a leading position.
+Everyone knows the fact that among the causes of frequent mortality in the adult population, it is cardiovascular pathologies and their consequences that complications occupy a leading position.

 3. To assess the effectiveness of prescribed therapy for pathologies of the circulatory system;